spikeekips/source-over-ssh/README.rst

     sh $

-add remote repository
+Add Remote Repository
 ##################################################

-you can do mirroring the repositories in the another server, so you can provide the one access point to access the repositories of various remote servers.
+You can do mirroring the repositories in the another server, so you can provide the one access point to access the repositories of various remote servers.

 .. note ::
-    at this time, `sos` just only support ssh connection to the remote server.
+    At this time, `sos` just only support ssh connection to the remote server.

 ::